rpcpool/yellowstone-shield/cli/README.md

 ## Overview

 The Yellowstone Shield CLI is a command-line tool for managing access policies for Solana identities, such as validators, wallets, or programs.
-It allows users to create and manage policies, add or remove identites, and configure various settings related to the policy.
+It allows users to create and manage policies, add, update and remove identites, and configure various settings related to the policy.

 ## Installation